luqmanrse7/Arduino101/README.md

 # Arduino101
-A bunch of Arduino .INO sketch

 First of all, welcome!
 Hi!

-This is just a place where i'll dump my arduino sketches, most of em are pretty basic
+This is just a place where i'll dump a bunch of my arduino sketches, most of em are pretty basic

+Happy Learning!